mithiranr03-source/DevSecOps/README.md

 ✅ Status should become:
     Ready

-📦 PHASE 4: Deploy Your Amazon App to Kubernetes
+##Deploy Your Amazon App to Kubernetes

 Now the real deployment.